 Majuli – World’s Largest River Island of Brahmaputra

-Majuli is the largest riverine island in the world, surrounded by the mighty Brahmaputra on all sides.
+Majuli is the largest riverine island in the world, surrounded by the mighty Brahmaputra river on all sides.
 But that is not the only thing that makes it interesting.
 River island of Majuli is shrinking at a fast pace and may get lost over a period of time.
 Some surveys even estimate its life to be as little as 15-20 years.
 Only 150 years ago it used to be 1250 Sq Kms and now it is just 450 Sq Km’s.
 Due to constant erosion and the flooding cycle every monsoon, the island changes shape constantly.
-And the life on the island has to change in tune with these changes.
-As someone told us, you cannot make a map of Majuli, because, by the time you print it, the shape may have changed.
+And life on the island has to change in tune with these changes.
+As someone told us, you cannot make a map of this island, because, by the time you print it, the shape may have changed.

 Ferry across mighty Brahmaputra River